SVRTK/auto-proc-svrtk/README.md

 - 0.55 / 1.5 / 3T
 - 80 – 180ms TE
 - sufficient SNR and image quality
+- suggestion: preselecting only good quality stacks will improve performance

 *Output:*
 - 0.8mm resolution (or as specified)